West Virginia Mesothelioma Lawyer

 Asbestos Trust Transparency Act

 West Virginia is one of several states that passed a law requiring greater transparency from plaintiffs in asbestos lawsuits.
-When filing an asbestos lawsuit, the plaintiff must disclose all information about asbestos trusts they have filed claims with or plan to file with.
+When filing an asbestos lawsuit, the plaintiff must disclose all information about asbestos trusts with which they have filed claims or plan to file.

 The purpose of the law is to prevent fraud, but it also limits the compensation victims get.
 If you receive compensation from a trust, the court can reduce a jury award you win in a lawsuit.[4]